Season Of HopeEPISODE 6

 Enter PREFORMANCES: Season of Hope!

 PREFORMANCES with Allison Charney embraces artists, audiences and music of all backgrounds, ethnicities, orientations and world-views.
 PREFORMANCES denounces racism and bigotry of any kind.
-We stand committed to equality, diversity, accessibility and combatting injustice; anything less is unacceptable.
+We stand committed to equality, diversity, accessibility and combatting injustice.